makannew/auto-scroll-container/README.md

     </AutoScrollContainer>
     )
 ```
-It accepts same values like `scrollPos` but it is optional to set `smoothFunction` and `duration` for more control.
+It accepts same values like `scrollPos` with optional `smoothFunction` and `duration` for more control.
 ```jsx
       smoothScroll={{
         scrollY: 0.7,